ALA-herbarium/documentation/images.md

-      and ‘jpeg’ (or ‘jpg’); this information will permit the fixing of this quality issue without refinding the specimen and reimaging it. _Without_ this flag in the remarks, the specimen will be re-imaged (adding new DNG and JPG), whatever the reason. **(ii)** _Delete_ all the incorrect, blurred, low resolution images, DNG and/or JPG (see below).
+      and ‘jpeg’ (or ‘jpg’); this information will permit the fixing of this quality issue without refinding the specimen and reimaging it. _Without_ this flag in the remarks, the specimen will be reimaged (adding new DNG and JPG), whatever the reason. **(ii)** _Delete_ all the incorrect, blurred, low resolution images, DNG and/or JPG (see below).

+After reimaging, the ‘needs reimaging’ attributes can be removed from many GUIDs as a batch, using the Attribute [bulk unload tool][1].

 ## Deleting media